 1. Securing a better interest rate

-A key advantage of renewing your mortgage is the chance to access a more affordable interest rate.
-As rates shift, renewing when rates are lower can lead to substantial savings over the life of your mortgage, as opposed to going onto your lender’s standard rate.
+A key advantage of renewing your mortgage is the chance to access a more affordable interest rate due to how, when rates shift, renewing when they’re lower leads to substantial savings over the life of your mortgage, as opposed to going onto your lender’s standard rate.

 2. More flexibility

-Renewing your mortgage helps you realign your loan with your financial goals.
-You might decide to shorten your term to pay off your mortgage earlier, adjust your payment frequency, or switch to a different product that better reflects your present circumstances.
+Renewing your mortgage helps you realign your loan with your financial goals, for instance, you could decide to shorten your term to pay off your mortgage earlier, adjust your payment frequency, or switch to a different product that better reflects your present circumstances.

 3. Payment stability

 Renewing your mortgage lets you lock in consistent payment terms, giving you greater predictability in your monthly budgeting.
-By securing a fixed rate or adjusting your mortgage structure, you can avoid unexpected increases in repayments, giving you peace of mind.
+By securing a fixed rate or adjusting your mortgage structure, you’ll avoid unexpected increases in repayments, giving you peace of mind.

 Mortgage Renewals Compared to Remortgaging